gareins/gareins.github.io/_posts/2019-04-06-contact-forms.md

 });
 {% endhighlight %}

-At the end I will try and address the problem with spam protection.
+At the end of this post I will try and address the problem with spam protection.
 With proposed solution, you are limited to a client side detection, so there is not much you can do.
-But there are at least [three ways](https://stackoverflow.com/questions/2230453/spam-prevention-reduction-contact-form) of doing it:
+But there are at least [three ways](https://stackoverflow.com/questions/2230453/spam-prevention-reduction-contact-form) of trying to catch those kids:

 * dynamically determine POST url,
 * use a hidden input field, which only robots will fill up and